 A research project carried out in Ohio in 2015 looked at: home-buyers’ perceived value and perceptions of visitable features; developer, designer and builder perspectives; real estate agent views; estimated costs; and which house buyers were most likely to buy.
 The aim of the report was to create a persuasive argument for adopting visitability in new homes in Ohio.
 However, the researchers acknowledge industry resistance and suggest incentives to encourage uptake, or mandating the features.

-The report is structured into three sections based on their surveys of three groups: homeowners and home buyers, industry stakeholders, and real estate agents.
+The report is structured into three sections based on their surveys of homeowners and home buyers, industry stakeholders, and real estate agents.
 All groups were asked to assess photos of visitable features in homes.
 In all instances, participants believed the homes would sell for more and sell more quickly.
 Industry stakeholders estimated the features would cost less than one per cent of construction costs.
 This is in line with other research.

 The title of the report is, Perceived value of visitable housing in Ohio.
 It is also available through Academia.edu.